susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ```
 ggplot(filter(metabolic, sex == 0), aes(x = mass, y = rate)) + geom_point()
 ```

+Comparing this to the previous command, we replaced the name of the object containing our data (`metabolic`) with a function `filter(metabolic, sex == 0)` that takes the dataset and pulls out only the observations where the value of the sex variable is 0.

 We also want to add a title (so we know that this is only the male observations) and axis labels.
 To do this, we modify our code to say